Daria Kasatkina: Personal life

 Kasatkina's tennis idol is Rafael Nadal.
 In the women's game, she is a fan of Petra Kvitová and Maria Sharapova.
 She prefers to watch men's tennis over women's, saying that the players are better at serving and moving around the court.
 Kasatkina likes to play sports in general, including football.
 She is a fan of FC Barcelona.

 Kasatkina has been sponsored by Nike, Tecnifibre and Instaforex throughout her career.
 Her sponsorship with Nike ended in 2021, due to a series of poor results.
 In August 2021, Kasatkina signed an endorsement deal with Adidas for clothing, footwear, and apparel.
 She switched to Decathlon's Artengo racquets in 2022 after trying different racquets in a blind test.

 In an interview with Sofya Tartakova in 2021, Kasatkina made comments that were presumed to be discussing her bisexuality.
-In 2022, she clarified these comments, coming out as lesbian, and stating in an interview that she is in a relationship with figure skater Natalia Zabiiako.
+In 2022, she clarified these comments, coming out as lesbian, and stating in an interview that she is in a relationship with Olympic Estonian-Russian figure skater, Natalia Zabiiako.
 It became public after Kasatkina and Zabiiako posted photos of each other together on Instagram.

-They announced their engagement in June 2025.
-Zabiiako and Kasatkina also started a YouTube blog where regularly upload videos depicting a look into the behind-the-scenes of their life on the professional WTA circuit, often featuring interviews and cameos from fellow top players.
+Zabiiako and Kasatkina announced their engagement in June 2025 and married in July 2026.
+The couple also have a YouTube blog channel where regularly upload videos depicting a look into the behind-the-scenes of their life on the professional WTA circuit, often featuring interviews and cameos from fellow top players.